kmarcie/mkhud/README.md

 Known Issues
 ------------
-On resolutions other than 1920x1080, some things get offset.

-On resolutions other than 16:9, the vtf files I used for my background, etc all get screwed up and some of the elements that are on the right side of the screen are completely gone from existance.
+On resolutions other than 16:9, the vtf files I used for my background are offset.
+Making separate background images for these soon.

 The shadow from the original medi-gun on the Vaccinator hud is still there.

 Bleed/Marked for Death/etc images are cut off right now.
 I will fix these soon.

+Backpack button clips into Scout image.
+Making the font size smaller will fix this.

 Credits (there's a lot)
 ---------